Azure/api-management-developer-portal/README.md

 ## <a name="overview"></a> Overview

+If you're looking for **general information** on the new developer portal and its features, please refer to [the Azure update post](https://aka.ms/apimupdates/portalpreview).

 If you're looking for **general documentation on the developer portal**, please refer to [Azure documentation](https://aka.ms/apimdocs/portal).

 ## <a name="implementation"></a> Implementation details